Altoros/power-bosh-jumpbox-bootstrap/README.md

+## Short instructions

+If you don't want to go through all README file, you can use following steps to create all necessary assets for deploying BOSH and CF to OpenStack on Power architecture:

+1. Create "injector" VM with __m1.small__ flavor and Ubuntu 14.04 LE as operating system.
+And make it possible to SSH to the VM.
+This VM will be used to run Ansible playbooks that create jumpbox, stemcell and binary builders.
+This is needed to minimize impact of network problems on the deployment process.
+1. Create "jumpbox" VM with __m1.xlarge__ flavor (the size is important here) and Ubuntu 14.04 LE operating system.
+1. Make it possible to establish SSH connection from "injector" to "jumpbox".
+1. Enter "injector" VM by SSH and run [this script](https://gist.github.com/allomov/46b5b936a3ffce152933#file-bootstrap-jumpbox-sh) to bootstrap "jumpbox" and create all necessary assets.
+After that you can use "jumpbox" to deploy MicroBOSH and CF.
+1. Enter "jumpbox" VM by SSH.
+1. Build all necessary assets: stemcell, opetstack cpi and BOSH release.
+You can use [this script](https://gist.github.com/allomov/46b5b936a3ffce152933#file-deploy-microbosh-sh) as an example of how to do it.
+1. Clone [workspace project](https://github.com/Altoros/ibm-power-bosh-workspace) and follow instructions in its README.

 ## Install [Ansible](http://www.ansible.com/)

 The recommended ansible version is 1.9.2 (install from [PyPI](https://pypi.python.org/pypi/ansible/1.9.2)).
 The earlier versions may come with [this bug](https://github.com/rvm/rvm1-ansible/issues/44).